qwertynerd97/virtual-pl0/README.md

-/////////////////////
-/// READ ME FIRST ///
-/////////////////////

-To run the program:
+**To run the program:**

 Put the PL/0 code into a file named pl0.txt

 Put pl0.txt into the folder with scanner.c, parser.c, virtualmachine.c, and controller.c

 Compile controller.c with a C compiler

 Run the executable file that was produced by the compiler

-	Changelog: Procedure, call, and else have been implemented
-	NOTE: procedure returns a value to the calling statement.
-(Extra credit implemented)

-Note:
+**Note:**
-	Running with -l prints out lexemes
-				 -a prints out assembly
-				 -v prints out the output
+Running with -l prints out lexemes, -a prints out assembly, -v prints out the output.
 The program can be run with any combination of the above.